ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-a-custom-sensitive-information-type-in-scc-powershell.md

 3. To verify that you've successfully removed a custom sensitive information type, do any of the following steps:

-  - Run the following command and verify the rule package is no longer listed:
+  - Run the [Get-DlpSensitiveInformationTypeRulePackage](https://docs.microsoft.com/powershell/module/exchange/policy-and-compliance-dlp/get-dlpsensitiveinformationtyperulepackage?view=exchange-ps) cmdlet and verify the rule package is no longer listed:

     ```
     Get-DlpSensitiveInformationTypeRulePackage
     ```

-  - Run the following command and verify the sensitive information types in the removed rule package are no longer listed:
+  - Run the [Get-DlpSensitiveInformationType](https://docs.microsoft.com/powershell/module/exchange/policy-and-compliance-dlp/get-dlpsensitiveinformationtype?view=exchange-ps) cmdlet to verify the sensitive information types in the removed rule package are no longer listed:

     ```
     Get-DlpSensitiveInformationType